Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 Zfs is a volume manager and a filesystem with a snapshot feature that can reduce the visible space of a partition using it when inspecting with `df`.
-Nebbiolo1 has a 1.7T zfs partition at `data`; however, the visible space appeared smaller possibly after an update or upgrade.
+Nebbiolo1 has a 1.7T zfs partition at `data`; however, the visible space can appear smaller, possibly after an update or upgrade, when a snapshot is automatically taken.
+This can also potentially lead to a `No space left on device` error when attempting to write to disk.

 #### Diagnosis